pcmacdon/jsish/lib/web/md/Testing.md

 ```

-In a simple test like this, we get a `[PASS]` simply because there were no errors.
+This simple test is a `[PASS]` simply because there were no errors.

-### Passing
+### Pass

-Output can be captured in the script with:
+To convert a test so it also compares output, we capture it with `-update`:

 ```
 jsish -t -update 1 test.jsi
 ```

-This is appended as an `EXPECT` comment:
+This appends an `EXPECT` comment:

 ``` js
 /*